kikettas/Xamapod/README.md

 ### Swift pod

-The output is similar but during the building, besides creating the binding files, these are normalized (thanks to [SwiftClassify](https://github.com/Flash3001/SwiftClassify)) with the correct names.
+The output is similar but during the build, besides creating the binding files, these are normalized (thanks to [SwiftClassify](https://github.com/Flash3001/SwiftClassify)) by using the correct names.
 Finally all the Swift libraries required by the binding library are listed.

 ```sh